 How Often Should You Clean Your Hydration Bladder?

-- This largely depends on how often you use your product as well as what you put in it.
+This largely depends on how often you use your bladder as well as what you put in it.
 If you use it with sugary drinks, you want to clean it thoroughly after every use.
 If you just put water in it, you can clean it maybe once a month.

 Can You Buy High-Quality Hydration Bladders Online?

 Yes, you can purchase high-quality models both online or in many sporting goods stores.
 You can even buy them straight from the brand’s website for added convenience.

 No, you can use any liquid you like.
 However, any strong-flavored drink you use may leave a taste residue behind.
 Also, sugary drinks mean you’ll have to clean more often to prevent buildup.

 The Geigerrig Engine features a large 100-ounce filling capacity with wide-mouthed slide top design.
 You’ll be able to fill easily, empty, and clean this bladder because it is reversible and dishwasher safe.
 It comes in 1.5-liter, 2-liter, and 3-liter sizes.